-Agile in e-Learning development?
-If somebody had said that to me 15 years ago, I would’ve probably asked for an interpreter.
+Agile for instructional designers?
+If somebody had said that to me back 15 or 20 years ago when I was just starting out, I would’ve probably asked for an interpreter.
 Yet here we are applying Scrum and its siblings to instructional design.

-It’s no secret that agile methodologies have been making inroads in a variety of verticals.
-I’ve got a friend who’s been a long-standing agile evangelist and has gently pushed a bunch of brick-and-mortar software and non-software companies towards agile.
-The guy got a little carried away and once shared with his wife the candid idea of applying agile to their domestic projects, like home finance, laundry and social life.
+It’s no secret that Agile methodologies have been making inroads in a variety of verticals.
+I’ve got a friend who’s been a long-standing Agile evangelist and has gently pushed a bunch of brick-and-mortar software and non-software companies toward Agile.
+The guy got a little carried away and once shared with his wife the candid idea of applying Agile to their domestic projects, like home finance, laundry, and social life.
 He got a really dirty look in response.